girder/girder_jupyter/README.rst

 - :code:`root` - The root in the Girder hierarchy to use as the content managers root.
 This path can include :code:`{login}` which will be replace with the current users login.
 Defaults to :code:`'user/{login}'`

-Note that either :code:`api_key` or :code:`token` must be provide for the content manager to be able to authenticate with the Girder server.
+Note that either :code:`api_key` or :code:`token` must be provided for the contents manager to be able to authenticate with the Girder server.

 .. |build-status| image:: https://circleci.com/gh/girder/girder_jupyter.png?style=shield